 What Else is Going on at the Festival?

-As if enjoying live music from your favorite artists with the sand between your toes wasn’t enough, the Tortuga Music Festival also features the Conservation Village, an entertainment area including a virtual shark dive, a pop-up show by surprise musical guests, a live auction, and more.
+As if dancing and singing along to live music from your favorite artists with the sand between your toes weren’t enough, Tortuga Music Festival also features the Conservation Village.
+This entertainment area includes a virtual shark dive, a pop-up show by surprise musical guests, a live auction and more.

-And it wouldn’t be a festival without food, would it?
-There will be plenty of vendors on-site serving refreshing alcoholic beverages and delicious cuisine, including gluten-free options.
-While festivals aren’t exactly known for being environmentally friendly, Tortuga hosts practice what they preach.
-Concert-goers won’t find a plastic straw or water bottle on-site, and food vendors use paper/compostable food containers and utensils.
-Before it was cool, the festival banned plastic bottles.
+Tortuga isn’t just a concert; it’s a festival.
+Vendors will be on-site serving beverages and a variety of cuisine, including gluten-free options.
+While festivals aren’t typically known for being environmentally friendly, Tortuga goes the extra mile to be a responsible beach event host.
+Concertgoers won’t find plastic straws or water bottles on-site, and food vendors use paper and compostable food containers and utensils.

 Who Benefits from the Festival?

-Rock the Ocean has been the benefiting charity for the Tortuga Music Festival each year, making it fitting that the event takes place right on the sands of Fort Lauderdale beach.
-The nonprofit works for turtle and shark conservation, protecting coral reefs, reversing overfishing, and more.
-Over the last decade, Tortuga festival goers have helped raise more than $3.2 million for Rock the Ocean, which has spread to more than 60 ocean conservation partners, five universities, and research globally.
+Over the last 12 years, Tortuga festival goers have helped raise more than $4 million for Rock the Ocean, which has spread to more than 60 ocean conservation partners, five universities and global research initiatives.

 What Else is There to do in the Area?